opensearch-project/project-meta/COMMUNICATIONS.md

 _Update Profile_

-  * Add your interests or keywords in the “What I do” section of your profile along with your Title and Company/Organization.
-This is how participants can network and connect with each other by common interests.
+  * You may add your interests or keywords in the “What I do” section of your profile along with your Title and Company/Organization.
+This helps participants network and connect with each other by common interests.
 No anonymous display names are allowed.
   * Feel free to update your profile photo to something unique to you.
 All profile photos are subject to the
     [OpenSearch Code of Conduct](CODE_OF_CONDUCT.md) policies.